 c) include in the SIP REFER request Condition Re-evaluation parameters as specified in [draft-cbus-event], if Condition Re-evaluation is supported by the PoC Client.

+18. SHALL, if the conference URI is a GRUU, include a Target-Dialog header as specified in [RFC4538] identifying the Pre-established Session.

-18. SHALL send the SIP REFER request towards the PoC Server within the SIP dialog of the Pre-established Session according to rules and procedures of the SIP/IP Core.
+19. SHALL, if the conference URI is a GRUU, send the SIP REFER request towards the PoC Server in a new SIP dialog according to rules and procedures of the SIP/IP Core; otherwise, send the SIP REFER request towards the PoC Server within the SIP dialog of the Pre-established Session according to rules and procedures of the SIP/IP Core.